skythomp16/MacQueen-Color-Quantization/README.md

 # McQueen-Color-Quantization
-The manuscript associated with this repository is currently under review in Journal of Real-Time Image Processing.
-The source code of the proposed color quantization method will be available here upon acceptance.
+This repository contains the code and images required to reproduce the experiment's discussed in this paper published in the Journal of Real Time Image Processing: https://link.springer.com/article/10.1007/s11554-019-00914-6.

+Instructions for compiling and running the code are at the top of mkm.c.